 Niederkirchnerstraße 8, 10963 Berlin, Germany

-About 10 minutes walk away from Berlin Wall Memorial was where we got to see Checkpoint Charlie, the name given by the Western Allies to the best-known Berlin Wall crossing point between East Berlin and West Berlin during the Cold War.
-Jack and I decided to grab drinks there as a small break and enjoyed the sun.
+About 10 minutes walk away from Berlin Wall Memorial was where I got to see Checkpoint Charlie, the name given by the Western Allies to the best-known Berlin Wall crossing point between East Berlin and West Berlin during the Cold War.
+I decided to grab drinks there as a small break and enjoyed the sun.

 Pariser Platz, 10117 Berlin, Germany